Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Best DeLonghi Coffee Machines: Final Thoughts

 All of these DeLonghi machines will make barista-quality coffee.
-However, my top three choices are Dinamica, Magnifica, and EC702.
-Dinamica stands out thanks to its iced coffee feature, Magnifica is an excellent budget-friendly automatic machine, and EC702 lets you use both pods and coffee grounds.
+However, my top three choices are Dinamica, Magnifica, and Dedica.
+Dinamica stands out thanks to its iced coffee feature, Magnifica is great for automatic lattes, while Dedica is a good semi-automatic option.
 Lastly, shout out to the ECP 3420 as the ultra-budget option on this list.

 Photo of author